 The Kenosha County Division of Emergency Management also has a number of brochures, booklets, and pamphlets available for the public on hazardous chemical safety and other general emergency management-related topics.

-A variety of methods are used to warn people in Kenosha County of severe weather events, including tornadoes.
+A variety of methods are used to warn people in Kenosha County of severe weather and other hazard events.
 These were previously described in the section of this chapter on thunderstorms.